 One of the Best Things to Do in Santa Fe: Eat!

 Santa Fe’s dining reflects its hybrid soul.
 Here, you will find a whole world of cuisines, cooked up by passionate chefs in an abundance of restaurants.
 Some of their menus are distinctively New Mexican, while others are delicious blends.

-This town's great dining comes at every price range.
-Here, Santa Fe's top affordable and casual restaurants.
+This town's stupendous dining comes at every price range, and visitors quickly discover that cheap in Santa Fe can also mean great.
+Here, Santa Fe's top affordable casual spots to eat and drink

 New Mexican Food in a Santa Fe Landmark: LA PLAZUELA

 This Is It: The Perfect Santa Fe Lunch (& More)

 Santa Fe has no shortage of restaurants serving Northern New Mexico classics like tortilla soup, posole stew, and red and green chile toppings on everything.
 One of the best for this kind of Roadrunner State chow is La Plazuela.

 La Plazuela certainly has the competition beat on the atmosphere score.
 To dine here is a matchless Santa Fe experience for its setting alone.
 The restaurant is set in the hotel’s picture-postcard Old West lobby of La Fonda de Santa Fe hotel.
 A stained-glass skylight is above you, and beside you are a burbling fountain and full-size potted trees.

 La Plazuela’s food is up to its ambiance.
 Executive Chef Lane Warner is a graduate of the prestigious Culinary Institute of America and a former cooking-school professor in Santa Fe.
 Warner knows his ingredients, his technique, and his New Mexico culinary history.
 His Northern New Mexico recipes are perfectly conceived and cooked.